“The Jesus Music” Unpacks The Untold Stories Behind CCM’s Biggest Artists

 As the Golden Age of Christian music dawned in the ’90s and solo artists gave way to a landscape littered with a plethora of pop vocal groups and bands, more CCM artists found “fame, fortune and notoriety” in a genre that was now considered “mainstream.”

 “It was such an exciting time because nobody really knew where this was going to go,” shares Steven Curtis Chapman, who led CCM’s incredible run and remains Gospel Music’s most awarded artist.
 “It was as aggressive as Christian music had gotten.
 That’s why it’s continued to blaze a trail.”

 Fierce competition, strong personalities and even bigger egos rolled the Christian music “machine” into the 2000s, as Christian music—now a viable industry housed in the epicenter of Nashville—transitioned back to its roots: worship.
 Thanks to artists like @Matt Redman and @Chris Tomlin, for the first time, songs began to eclipse the celebrity of the genre as radio started playing more praise & worship and anthems sung in churches began climbing the charts.
-What was once a very specific type of music that organically emerged on the West Coast had now exploded around the world making artists like @Delirious? and Hillsong household names in the U.S. and transforming “Jesus Music” into a global movement.
+What was once a very specific type of music that organically emerged on the West Coast had now exploded around the world making artists like @Delirious? household names in the U.S. and transforming “Jesus Music” into a global movement.